JanStoepel/SGA/README.md

  Hello World!

-This is depository contains the following SGA analysis scripts: Analysis.R and LinkageFinder.R This is depository contains the following SGA data file: ctf8_example
+This is depository contains the following SGA analysis scripts under /scripts : Analysis.R and LinkageFinder.R

+This is depository contains the following SGA data file: ctf8_example